Set yourself apart with a dual degree

-Dual degree agreements between the Leeds School of Business and other highly–renowned schools and colleges on the CU–Boulder campus offer full-time MBA students the opportunity to combine the requirements of two disciplines.
-With these combined degree programs, you are able to earn both degrees together in less time than earning them sequentially.
+The Leeds School of Business offers 8 dual degree options with other highly–renowned graduate programs on the CU–Boulder campus.
+Dual degrees give full-time MBA students the opportunity to build expertise in multiple disciplines creating greater career marketability.
+The dual degree programs allow you to earn two degrees together in less time than earning them sequentially.
 Note: Evening MBA students are not eligible for dual degree programs.

 You must apply to and meet the application and admissions standards of each program separately.
 All of the dual degree options offered at the Leeds School require 43 credit hours in the MBA program.
 When pursuing a dual degree program you must complete the requirements for both degrees in order to receive either one of them.